novasamatech/parity-signer/rust/generate_message/readme.md

 Done!

-## If the database somehow got corrupted or does not exist:
+## Restoring hot database:

 The database operated by `generate_message` crate is referred as *hot* both here and in crate `db_handling`.
-To restore the database to defaults, run through steps 1-2 of **Instruction for a fresh start** in `db_handling` readme.
+To restore the database to defaults, run:
+`$ cargo run restore_defaults`

+This will purge old database, and generate new database with `address_book` and `chainspecs` trees, but with empty `metadata` tree.

+To fetch new metadata, run:
+`$ cargo run load_metadata -a`

+## Restoring test cold database, with set of known old metadata and with mock identities:

+To restore test cold database, run:
+`$ cargo run make_cold_with_identities`

+This will purge old test cold database, and generate new one with default network information and with test ALice identities.

+Test cold database already contains some metadata (from `/defaults/test_metadata/` folder).
+Optionally, to transfer metadata from hot database into test cold one, run:
+`$ cargo run transfer_meta_to_cold`

+This will add metadata from hot database for default networks into test cold database (only metadata for networks with specs recorded in cold database are transferred).

+## Restoring release cold database, with set of known latest metadata and no identities:

+To restore release cold database, run:
+`$ cargo run make_cold_release`

+This will purge old release cold database, and generate new one with default network information.

+Release cold database already contains some metadata (from `/defaults/release_metadata/` folder).
+Normally, all the latest metadata is thus already in the database.
+However, if needed to transfer metadata from hot database into release cold one, run:
+`$ cargo run transfer_meta_to_cold_release`

+This will add metadata from hot database for default networks into release cold database (only metadata for networks with specs recorded in cold database are transferred).

+Release cold database is the one loaded into Signer.

 ## List of currently supported command and key combinations (without `make` and `sign` variants)